simonw/til/python/pyproject.md

 As far as I can tell, the default behaviour now is to find all `*.py` files and all `*/*.py` files and include those - but to exclude common patterns such as `tests/` and `docs/` and `tests.py` and `test_*.py`.

-The [Automatic Discovery](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#automatic-discovery) section of the `setuptools` documenattion outlines one version of these rules.
-I'm not sure if these are the rules that are applied by `pip` and `build` as described in this article though.
-Approach with caution - I may have misunderstood entirely how this works.
+This behaviour is defined by `setuptools`.
+The [Automatic Discovery](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#automatic-discovery) section of the `setuptools` documentation describes these rules in detail.

 ## Adding metadata